isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 By "OK" we mean that the object will be in scope ("live") for as long as a `thread` can use the pointers to it.
-By "bad" we mean that a `thread` may use a pointer after the pointed-to object is destroyed.
+By "bad" we mean that a `thread` might use a pointer after the pointed-to object is destroyed.
 The fact that `thread`s run concurrently doesn't affect the lifetime or ownership issues here;
 these `thread`s can be seen as just a function object called from `some_fct`.